 As you all might already know, Preethika and I went to Cambodia and Vietnam recently.
 We thoroughly enjoyed the trip, and some pics have already been shared by us on Instagram (follow Preethika and me if you aren’t already!), with more to come!
 A lot of people have already started enquiring on how to get to Cambodia and Vietnam and I figured starting with the visa procedure (yes, we do require one ?) might be a good idea.
+Getting a Cambodia visa for Indian citizens is pretty easy, just in case you didn’t know!

-Applying for Cambodia Visa
+Applying for Cambodia Visa for Indian Citizens

 There are three ways by which you can get a Visa to The Kingdom of Cambodia: